nick-novak/Goals-n-such/music/top-albums-2017.md

 Grizzly Bear -- Painted Ruins

-## Every Album I Enjoyed this year
+## Every new album I enjoyed this year
 The XX -- I See You
 Cloud Nothings -- Life Without Sound
 Delicate Steve -- This is Steve